 Summer interns are selected following a rigorous application procedure and merit review.
 They are from around the world and represent a variety of different backgrounds, experience, and education.
 They all share a common desire to learn more about the marine environment and to work with the scientists and engineers at MBARI.

-The application period for the 2015 internship program is now closed.
-We will post the advertisement for 2016 in November, 2015.
 Applications must include a cover letter (stating your specific research interests, complete contact information, relevant coursework and grades received, and the project that you are interested in applying for), curriculum vitae, and three letters of recommendation.
 Applications that do not mention a project will not be considered.
 There is an additional online form that must also be completed - the link to that page will be on the 2016 project page.